 * read widely and nominate any eligible book they think worthy for the list;

-* read every book nominated in their reading group;
+* read/listen to every book nominated in their reading group;

 * participate actively by joining the discussion either at meetings or via comments on the web site, or both; and